How to run successful remote workshops

 Set a clear agenda and circulate this in advance.
 This lets everyone know what the time will be used for and what activities to expect.
 It also allows participants to anticipate breaks.
 This should make people more comfortable on the day.

 I generally plan remote workshops for no longer than 90 minutes.
-Attention and focus tends to drop off after this amount of time.
+Attention and focus tend to drop off after this amount of time.
 Zoom fatigue is real!
 If more time is required, schedule a significant break at this point.

 Tech tools